 Courses to Take

 - Lists of Cornell courses that satisfy most medical, dental and veterinary school requirements are available in the Cornell Career Services guides.

-- Health Career Advisor Ana Adinolfi, A&S advising dean or one of the advisors in the Office of Undergraduate Biology are happy to meet with you to review your course selections.
-If you’re interested in a non-clinical health career, talk to any A&S Career Counselor.
+- Health Career Advisor Naya Sou, A&S advisor or one of the advisors in the Office of Undergraduate Biology are happy to meet with you to review your course selections.
+If you’re interested in a non-clinical health career, talk to Ana Adinolfi.

 What if I'm interested in health care, but I'm not sure which career is right for me?